 Five Facts about the Home Office Deduction

 With technology making it easier than ever for people to operate a business out of their house, many taxpayers may be able to take a home office deduction when filing their 2009 federal tax return next year.
+Here are five important things the IRS wants you to know about claiming the home office deduction.
+1. Generally, in order to claim a business deduction for your home, you must use part of your home exclusively and regularly:

 Wednesday, August 5, 2009